Fort Ti: Production

 William Castle says Sam Katzman was inspired to make the film by the success of Bwana Devil.
 Castle says he "decided to throw every goddamn thing I could think of at the camera" in the movie.

 3-D supervision was by M.L.
 Gunzburg, creator of the Natural Vision 3-D system that had initiated the 3-D boom, previously used on Bwana Devil and House of Wax.
 The film was shot at Columbia Studios and on location in Utah and Southern California.

 Box office

 Fort Ti earned an estimated $2.6 million domestically during its first year of release.

 Legacy

-In 1982, Fort Ti became the first 3-D film to be broadcast on television in the United Kingdom.
-The following year, it became the first 3-D film to be broadcast on television in the United States along with the Three Stooges 3-D short Pardon My Backfire.
+In 1982, Fort Ti became the first 3-D film to be broadcast on television in the United Kingdom on December 5, 1982, on ITV.
+3D glasses were given away with the TVTimes listings magazine, which also coincided with the TVS science programme The Real World doing a programme looking at 3-D.

+The following year, it became the first 3-D film to be broadcast on television in the United States and Australia along with the Three Stooges 3-D short Pardon My Backfire.